raj03kumar/Data-Structures-and-Algorithm/README.md

 here we make int counter=1; while loop till counter<n and for loop till n-counter.
 ```
 ```
 INSERTION SORT: insert an element from unsorted array to its correct position in sorted array.
-And the first element is considered to be the sorted array. then we check it with the just next element. and so on. if we find any element greater then we put it in its correct place in the sorted array. first for loop and then while iteration because we have to shift all the elements.(while is a type of recursion). this is easy but remember it.
+And the first element is considered to be the sorted array.
+Then we check it with the just next element. and so on. if we find any element greater then we put it in its correct place in the sorted array. first for loop and then while iteration because we have to shift all the elements.
+(while is a type of recursion). this is easy but remember it.
 ```